Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-Figure~\ref{fig1} illustrates typical spatial distributions of the pair potential $\Delta(i)$ calculated at $T=0$, $0.2$, $0.233$, and $0.245$ for the Fibonacci chain approximant $S_{n=12}$ with $t_A=0.8$.
-As is seen in panels (a) and (b), at $T=0$ and $0.2$, $\Delta(i)$ shows remarkable fractal-like behavior inside the chain, which is fundamentally related to the multifractal critical character of the single-electron states in the Fibonacci quasicrystal~\cite{rudinger1998}.
-At the chain ends (for $i=1$ and $F_n$), we find that the local pair potential $\Delta(1)$ is much larger than $\Delta(F_n)$, i.e. the system exhibits significantly asymmetric condensate distribution.
-This feature is a consequence of the difference in the site configurations near the left and right chain ends: for $S_{n=12}$, we obtain the site sequence $[ABAABA...AABAAB]$.
+Figures~\ref{fig1}(a-d) illustrate typical spatial profiles of the pair potential $\Delta(i)$ calculated at the temperatures $T=0$, $0.2$, {$0.258$, and $0.274$ for the Fibonacci chain $S_{n=13}$} with $t_A=0.8$.
+As is seen in panels (a) and (b), at $T=0$ and $0.2$, $\Delta(i)$ exhibits remarkable fractal-like behavior inside the chain, which is fundamentally related to the multifractal critical character of the single-electron states in the Fibonacci quasicrystal~\cite{rudinger1998}. {At the chain ends $i=1$ and $i=N$, with $N=F_{13}+1=234$, the local pair potential $\Delta(1)$ is remarkably larger than $\Delta(N)$.} These asymmetric condensate distribution is a consequence of the difference in the hopping-amplitude configurations near the left and right chain ends: {for $S_{n=13}= [ABAABA\ldots AABAAB]$, we obtain the hopping-amplitude sequence $[t_A\,t_B\,t_A\,t_A\,t_B\,t_A \ldots t_A\,t_A\,t_B\,t_A\,t_A\,t_B]$.}

-When further increasing $T$ up to $0.223$, see Fig.~\ref{fig1}(c), the fractal-like pattern of the pair-potential oscillations disappears together with the condensate inside the chain.
-However, $\Delta(i)$ remains finite near the chain ends so that local maxima of $\Delta(i)$ occur at $i=1$ and $F_n$ with $\Delta(1) = 0.41$ and $\Delta(F_n)=0.27$.
-Such asymmetric end superconductivity is even more significant at $T=0.245$, as seen in Fig.~\ref{fig1}(d).
-Here $\Delta(F_n)$ vanishes while $\Delta(1)$ is about $0.30$, i.e., the superconducting condensate only survives near the left end at $T=0.245$.
-Thus, we find that the Fibonacci chain approximant exhibits clear signatures of the end superconductivity in agreement with the so-called interference-induced end superconductivity in the topological-trivial attractive Hubbard chain~\cite{croitoru2020, bai2023,bai2023a,chen2024}.
-However, the important difference is that in the latter case, the end superconductivity is characterized by the symmetric distribution of the Cooper-pair condensate with respect to the chain center.
+When increasing $T$ up to {$0.258$}, see Fig.~\ref{fig1}(c), the fractal-like pattern of the pair-potential oscillations disappears together with the condensate inside the chain.
+However, $\Delta(i)$ remains finite near the chain ends so that local maxima of $\Delta(i)$ occur at $i=1$ and {$i=N$ with $\Delta(1) =0.555$ and $\Delta(N)=0.243$}.
+The left-right asymmetry becomes even more pronounced at {$T=0.274$}, see Fig.~\ref{fig1}(d). {Here $\Delta(N)$ vanishes while $\Delta(1)$ is about $0.503$}: the superconducting condensate survives only at the left end.
+Thus, we find that the Fibonacci chain exhibits clear signatures of the end superconductivity similar to the interference-induced end superconductivity in the $s-$wave periodic chain~\cite{croitoru2020, bai2023, bai2023a, chen2024}. {However, the key difference lies in the spatial symmetry of the condensate distribution: while the periodic case exhibits a superconducting condensate symmetrically distributed about the chain center, the quasiperiodic chain shows an asymmetric distribution.}

+{The corresponding examples of the spatial electron distribution $n_e(i)$ are shown in Figs.~\ref{fig1}(e-h).
+One can see that the electron distribution is uniform, and this conclusion holds for any choice of $t_A$ and $n$.
+Notice that the half-filling case is characterized by the uniform profile $n_e(i)=1$ also in the $s-$wave periodic superconducting chain.
+Consequently, at half-filling, including the Hartree-Fock term only shifts the chemical potential in both periodic and quasiperiodic systems, leaving the physical results unaffected.}